1 & 2 Chronicles

 Date Written

-Chronicles was one of the last books of the Old Testament to be written despite its placement almost in the center of the books.
+Chronicles was one of the last books of the Old Testament to be written despite its placement almost in the center of the books (in the Christian canon, at least).
 Estimating the date of authorship isn't as hard with Chronicles because there are two facts given to help us pin point the date.
 First, we know that the book was written after the Israelites returned from Babylonian exile.
-The Babylonian captivity ended in 538 bc,[4] which places the date of authorship some time after 538 bc.
+The Babylonian captivity ended in 538 BC,[4] which places the date of authorship some time after 538 BC.

 Purpose